proglang/jgs/README.md

 - To perform the analysis, please use the lauch configuration [AnalysisRun] and specify the class which should be analyzed (it should contain the main class).
 For further configuration details, see [configuration] (#configuration)
 - For information about possible annotations, see `TODO`

+[SampleProject] is a simple example how to setup an own project.
+The Definition.java file is mandatory.
+You can use [ManualAnalysis.launch] to start the analysis of this project.

+[SampleProject] contains a single file with small examples of annotations.
+For more example you might want to take a look at [TestCases].

 <a name="configuration"></a>
 ### Configuration of the launch file
 - Command line arguments for the main application are: